droiddeveloper1/WeatherApp/README.md

 Mockito

+SOLID design principle

+OO Encapsulation (separation of Viewmodels from Composables)

 # @ToDo
 - add unit tests to cover the domain layer use cases and add more dependency injections as needed to facilitate unit testing